Methodology

 03

-The system turns those signals into a more supportive, mixed, or restrictive regime read.
+The system turns those observation layers into a more accommodative, balanced, or restrictive regime read.

 Data Inputs